 After giving his famous farewell address to the American People, George Washington steps down after eight solid years that have seen him and his allies create a blueprint for the nation while also setting the foundation for many political roles within the executive branch.

-While Washington’s time in office did see a period of unity for the new country at least for the most part, the storm clouds of political partisanship have already began despite the president’s warnings against them and by 1796 the Federalist Party and Democratic Republicans have been preparing themselves for this moment.
+While Washington’s time in office did see a period of unity for the new country, the rise of political parties are becoming more evident despite the president’s warnings against them.

 PicsArt 11 17 09.55.104740

-The first political party will be focusing on are the Federalist Party who are the incumbents so to speak as many of the party’s key figures like John Adams and Alexander Hamilton held high positions in Washington’s adminstration.
+The Federalists were seen as the incumbents so to speak as many of their key players like John Adams and Alexander Hamilton held high positions in Washington’s administration.

 PicsArt 11 17 10.04.534739

-Speaking of 1792, that was the year in which Washington was persuaded to run for a second term and Thomas Jefferson was going to run for the Vice Presidency in order to unseat John Adams, but that was prevented by way of the constitution saying that voters couldn’t elect two people who come from the same place as both Jefferson and Washington hailed from Virginia.
+WIth Washington refusing to run for a third term, the door was now opened for Thomas Jefferson to run in the general election as his previous efforts were foiled by way of the U.S. Constitution prohibiting voters from electing people who come from the same place as both Jefferson and Washington hailed from Virginia.

 While all of the candidates on both sides were looking to become President and or Vice President, most of their support was towards John Adams and Thomas Jefferson who seemed to be the front runners for their respective parties.